HeYijia/svo_edgelet/README.md

 ## Results

 ## Authors
-Yijia He, Institute of Automation, Chinese Academy of Sciences
+Yijia He, Institute of Automation, Chinese A开始编译cademy of Sciences

 Wei Wei, Institute of Computing Technology, Chinese Academy of Sciences